Nik625/tf-flownet/readme.md

 # FlowNet
-This is an implementation of the paper [2015_FlowNet: Learning Optical Flow with Convolutional Networks](https://arxiv.org/pdf/1504.06852) with tensorflow.
+This is an implementation of the contents of the paper [2015_FlowNet: Learning Optical Flow with Convolutional Networks](https://arxiv.org/pdf/1504.06852) with tensorflow.
+The version is adapted to tensorflow release 1.14.
 ## Dataset
 [FlyingChairs](https://lmb.informatik.uni-freiburg.de/resources/datasets/)
 ## Program list